 Rather than me telling you what to do, watch this how-to video from Munchies on the proper sushi etiquette:

 If you’re interested in other foods, just search on youtube for tons of other videos on Japanese food and etiquette.

 12. Learn Japanese Culture, History, and Language

-History of Japan Podcasts: Visit this great website to learn about Japanese history.
+2. Visit the History of Japan Podcast to learn about Japanese history.
 Isaac Meyer has been putting out 30-minute podcasts each week since 2013!

-NHK – Japanese Broadcasting Network English language website and television broadcasts.
-This is a great website to learn about Japanese culture and Japanese current events.
+3. NHK has a a great website that helps visitors learn about Japanese culture and Japanese current events.

-Empires: There’s a great 3-part documentary series on the history of Japan that you can find on Amazon.
+4. Empires: is a great 3-part documentary series on the history of Japan that you can find on Amazon.
 It’s free if you have Amazon Prime.